-We come now to that high privilege of the study of the Word of God and I would ask you, if you will, to look with me at 1 Thessalonians chapter 4 as we continue our study in verses 3 through 8 on the subject, abstaining from sexual sin.
-First Thessalonians chapter 4 verses 3 through 8 is our text.
+We come now to that high privilege of the study of the Word of God and I would ask you, if you will, to look with me at 1 Thessalonians chapter 4 as we continue our study in verses 3 through 8 on the subject, abstaining from sexual sin; 1 Thessalonians chapter 4 verses 3 through 8 is our text.

-A new book crossed my desk this week, the title of it is The AIDS Epidemic, it was written by a couple of medical doctors, Glen Wood and John Deitrick(?).
+A new book crossed my desk this week.
+The title of it is The AIDS Epidemic.
+It was written by a couple of medical doctors, Glen Wood and John Dietrich.
 And in that book there were several very helpful paragraphs.
 One of them goes like this, "A society spends the most time and energy once the basic necessities of life are satisfied on what it deems most important.
 In ancient Hebrew and American Puritan writings one can hardly read a single paragraph without encountering a reference to God Almighty.
 What items have replaced God in our communications media?
-Only sex, money and self‑love satisfy the time and energy requirements for what is sacred in our culture.
+Only sex, money, and self-love satisfy the time and energy requirements for what is sacred in our culture.
 These are the gods of a new age," end quote.

 It should be brought to somebody's attention that the latest statistics indicate that the average married couple has a sexual relationship three times a week, the average length of which is eight minutes.
 That leaves you with a lot more time to do something else that must rise or fall, dependent upon the quality or lack of in the relationship.

-And the theology of the new idol god, the new god, sex, would also have another principle, it might go like this...instant pleasure is much more important than delayed gratification.
+And the theology of the new idol god, the new god, sex, would also have another principle that might go like this: Instant pleasure is much more important than delayed gratification.
 Grab it now, get it immediately.

 Statistics clearly show that people who live together have a far higher rate of divorce than people who don't.
 That doesn't seem to deter their perspective.

 And then one other principle of this new theology of immorality might go like this: Have safe sex so you don't get a disease or a baby.
 But if you get a baby just kill it.